 What needs to be proved in a public liability claim?

-In order for your public liability claim to succeed, it must be proved that your accident was avoidable.
-In other words, you must be able to demonstrate that the Local Authority or other relevant organisation did something, or failed to do something, that caused you to be injured.
+In order for a public liability claim to succeed, it must be proved that the accident was avoidable.
+In other words, the claimant must be able to demonstrate that the Local Authority or other relevant organisation did something, or failed to do something, that caused them to be injured.
 In law, this is known as negligence.

-In order to prove that the Local Authority or organisation has acted negligently, you will need to be able to demonstrate to a court that certain criteria have been satisfied.
-The main points that you will need to be able to evidence are:
+In order to prove that the Local Authority or organisation has acted negligently, the claimant will need to be able to demonstrate to a court that certain criteria have been satisfied.
+The main points that will need be evidenced are:

-- You were owed a duty of care - It must be established that the Local Authority or organisation owed an obligation to you as a member of the public, not to do anything (or fail to do anything) that could cause you to be injured.
-It tends to be fairly straightforward to evidence to a court that the Local Authority or organisation owe you a duty of care in respect of your use of public places.
+- They were owed a duty of care - It must be established that the Local Authority or organisation owed an obligation to the member of the public, not to do anything (or fail to do anything) that could cause you to be injured.
+It tends to be fairly straightforward to evidence to a court that the Local Authority or organisation owed a duty of care in respect of your use of public places.

 - The Local Authority or organisation must have chosen to act in the way that it did

-- Operators and maintainers of public spaces tend to have significant demands on their resources, and this criterion is designed to show that they were not forced to take the action that they took/failed to take.
-Essentially, you will need to be able to show that its act or omission was negligent.
+Operators and maintainers of public spaces tend to have significant demands on their resources, and this criterion is designed to show that they were not forced to take the action that they took/failed to take.

 - The Local Authority or other relevant body failed to do what would have been done by others

 This last, and arguably most significant part of proving negligence, is often the most difficult to prove.
-You will need to be able to provide evidence that whatever the Local Authority’s actions, they fell below the standard of conduct expected in the circumstances.
-This must then be shown to have caused the injury that you suffered.
+Ther must be evidence that whatever the Local Authority’s actions, they fell below the standard of conduct expected in the circumstances.
+This must then be shown to have caused injury.

 How is negligence proved?

-Proving that a Local Authority or organisation acted negligently in allowing a public place to become a danger to you, and other members of the public, is difficult.
+Proving that a Local Authority or organisation acted negligently in allowing a public place to become a danger to members of the public, is difficult.

-In the first instance, your injury should be reported to the Injuries Board, where an independent assessment of your claim will be carried out.
-It is only where the Local Authority or relevant organisation disputes liability for their responsibility for your injury that the matter will need to be referred to the courts for consideration.
+In the first instance, any injury should be reported to the Injuries Board, where an independent assessment of the claim will be carried out.
+It is only where the Local Authority or relevant organisation disputes liability for their responsibility for an injury that the matter will need to be referred to the courts for consideration.

-- Photographs of the area that you suffered the accident – it is important that you are able to help the court visualise the area that you suffered your injury.
+- Photographs of the area– it is important that the court can visualise the area where the injury was sustained.
 Photographs can be very powerful in demonstrating the state of a public place, and the degree to which the Local Authority or organisation may have neglected its responsibilities;

-- Supporting statements of your version of events – the party you hold responsible for your injury will not easily concede negligence if they have proof to the contrary.
-It will be significant if you are able to provide the court with independent accounts from other people that saw you suffer your accident, and can point to the fact that it was the state of the area in question that caused your injury; and
+- Supporting statements– the Local Authority will not easily concede negligence if they have proof to the contrary.
+It will be significant if the claimant is able to provide the court with independent accounts from other people that saw the accident, and can point to the fact that it was the state of the area in question that caused injury; and

-- Records of the injury you sustained – it can be very helpful in mounting a claim following a slip or fall if you are able to provide evidence of the injury you suffered.
-If you had to undergo any medical treatment, or perhaps had to take time away from work as a result of your injury, this should be made known to the court.
+- Records of the injury you sustained – it can be very helpful in mounting a claim following a slip or fall if there is recorded evidence of the injury suffered.
+Where the claimant had to undergo any medical treatment, or perhaps had to take time away from work as a result of theinjury, this should be made known to the court.

-Sherwin O’Riordan Public Liability Claims Solicitors for Dublin, Limerick, Cork, Leinster & Across Ireland
+Sherwin O’Riordan Public Liability Lawyers for Dublin, Limerick, Cork, Leinster & Across Ireland

-Whether you are based in Dublin, Limerick, Cork, Leinster or elsewhere in Ireland, our team of injury solicitors are very familiar with the processes involved in proving negligence in the court system, and will work with you to achieve the level of compensation that you deserve.
-If you are considering raising a public liability claim for a trip or a fall or for any other personal injury claim or legal matter, get in touch on touch +353 1 513 7309 to speak with one of our experienced solicitors.
+Whether you are based in Dublin, Limerick, Cork, Leinster or elsewhere in Ireland, our team solicitors are very familiar with the processes involved in proving negligence in the court system.
+You can call +353 1 663 2000 to speak with one of our experienced solicitors.